bombasticSlacks/Aspirant/Game/Leader.md

 #TODOcopy

 ### Basic

-#### Blessed
-#TODORedundant
-You no longer automatically fail skill tests on a roll of 2.

-When performing a re-roll for any reason, you may add 2 to the result.

 #### Conscription
 At the beginning of combat, you may opt to make neutral characters within FEL x 10m followers.
 They may become angry if put in suicidal situations.